The flu is more than just a bad cold.

-People who catch flu can suffer with fever, cough, sore throat and body aches for several days.
-Flu causes thousands of hospitalizations and deaths every year.
-Getting flu vaccine is the best way to prevent flu.
+People who get sick with the flu can have fever, cough, sore throat and body aches for several days.
+The flu causes thousands of hospitalizations and deaths every year.
+Getting a flu shot is the best way to prevent flu.

 Circulating flu viruses can change from year to year.
 Different viruses affect people differently, based on the virus and a person’s ability to fight infection.
 Some flu seasons are worse than others.
 There is no way to predict how severe a flu season will be.

 - B/Colorado/06/2017–like virus (Victoria lineage).

 - B/Phuket/3073/2013-like (Yamagata lineage).

 All flu vaccines supplied in Washington by the Vaccines For Children Program are quadrivalent.

-Learn more about flu and flu vaccines at:
+Learn more about the flu and flu vaccines on the Centers for Disease Control and Prevention's Flu page.

 Who should get the flu vaccination?The Centers for Disease Control and Prevention (CDC) recommends everyone over age 6 months get a flu vaccine.
 Babies under age 6 months are too young to get the flu vaccine, and people who have had a serious severe allergic reaction to flu vaccine in the past should not get one.
 People who have had severe egg allergy or a very rare nervous system condition called Guillian-Barre syndrome should talk to their doctor before they get a flu shot.